island-is/handbook/docs/api-design-guide/naming-conventions.md

 # Naming Conventions

 This document describes API naming conventions related to services and resources, with focus on the general consumer experience.
-Consistency and clear naming conventions are key to provide uniform APIs between government agencies.
-_For further information about our naming conventions for the developer experience please refer to our [coding standard]._
+Consistency and clear naming conventions are key to providing uniform APIs between agencies. _For further information about our naming conventions for the developer experience please refer to our [coding standard]._

 ## General

-In order to provide a consistent consumer experience across the government API ecosystem and over a long period of time, all names used by an API should be:
+In order to provide a consistent consumer experience across the API ecosystem and over a long period of time, all names used by an API should be:

 - simple
 - intuitive
 - consistent

 One goal of these naming conventions is to ensure that the majority of consumers can easily understand an API.
 It does this by encouraging the use of a simple, consistent and small vocabulary when naming methods and resources.
 It also enforces names to be in British English.
-A developer should use our [glossary] list when in trouble finding the appropriate English translation of an Icelandic concept.
+Developers should use our [glossary] when in trouble finding the appropriate English translation of an Icelandic concept.

 Commonly accepted short forms or abbreviations of long words may be used for brevity.
 For example, API is preferred over Application Programming Interface.